Sunday, May 05, 2024

 The park’s name refers to the date of a major uprising on February 28, 1947.
 On this day, a protest over the high-handed and frequently corrupt conduct of Kuomintang (KMT) officials turned violent.
 As the uprising spread, the local KMT-installed governor called for military reinforcements, and the uprising was violently put down by the National Revolutionary Army.
 An estimated 18,000 and 28,000 were killed during this incident and in the years that followed.

 The park is a peaceful place of elaborate gardens, ponds, bridges, and stunning multi-tiered oriental vermillion pavilions.
-Opposite one end of the park stands the impressive pink and white colonial facade of the Presidential Office Building.
+Opposite one end of the park stands the impressive red and white colonial facade of the Presidential Office Building.
 At the opposing end is the Taiwan National Museum.
 A second museum inside the park recounts the 228 uprising and its aftermath.

 The weather lifted a little while I was in the park.
 As a result, I made a last-minute detour and headed to the Shin Kong Life Tower.
 At the time it was the second tallest building in Taipei and home to a popular observatory on its 48th floor.
-The photo above, from the observatory, shows 228 Peace Memorial Park in all its glory.
+The photo above, taken from the observatory, shows 228 Peace Memorial Park in all its glory.
 It also neatly encapsulates my Sunday walking tour.
 Liberty Park appears on the top left, while the Presidential Office Building is on the far right.
 Longshan Temple is just out of frame in the upper right.

 However, I was disappointed to discover that Taipei 101's uppermost levels were still under construction.
-As a result, the observation deck on its 101st floor wasn't open.
+As a result, the observation deck on its 101st floor wasn't accessible.
 Instead, I was greeted by hoardings that promised a stunning view at some future point.
 The observatory was finally unveiled in January of the following year.
 Unsurprisingly, it instantly became Taiwan’s number one tourist destination.

 My Sunday walking tour finished with a visit to the nearby Shandao Temple.
 This is an understated, contemporary Buddhist temple building housing three large golden Buddha statues in a slick and shiny shrine.
 You gain entry to the complex via a bold mustard gateway.
 However, the main building itself is rather austere.
 In fact, at first glance, it looks more like a modestly trimmed high-rise building.
 It’s not until you walk inside that its religious trappings become evident.